Ashdod: Foundation of modern Ashdod

 In July 1957, the government granted a 24 km2, approximately 32 km from Tel Aviv, to the Ashdod Company Ltd., for building the modern city of Ashdod.
 The building of the Eshkol Power Station in Ashdod was completed in 1958 and included 3 units: 2 units of 50 megawatt, and one unit of 45 megawatt (with sea water desalination capabilities).

 The city's development was made possible by the large investment of industrialist Israel Rogosin who opened his main Israeli factory in the city of Ashdod on August 9, 1960.
 Three of the high schools he funded were also built in Ashdod.
 The Main boulevard in Ashdod is named in his honour as a founder of the city.

 The first local council was appointed in October 1959.
 Dov Gur was appointed the first local council head on behalf of the Israeli Ministry of Interior.
 In 1961, Ashdod was a town of 4,600.
 The Magistrates' Court in the city was inaugurated in 1963.
 The building of the Port of Ashdod began in April 1961.
 The port was inaugurated in November 1963, and was first utilized in November 1965, with the coming of the Swedish ship "Wiengelgad".
 The city expanded gradually, with the construction of two quarters in the 1960s, followed by four more in the 1970s and two more in the 1980s.
 In 1972, the population was 40,300, and this grew to 65,700 by 1983.

 Large-scale growth of the city began in 1991, with the massive arrival of immigrants from the Soviet Union and Ethiopia and infrastructure development.
 From 1990 to 2001 the city accepted more than 100,000 new inhabitants, a 150% growth.
 Five more quarters of the city were completed, and a business district was built.
 In the 2000s, three more quarters and the marina districts were completed.
 Ashdod was one of six cities that won the 2012 Education Prize awarded by the Israel Ministry of Education.

+In 2026, a Cypriot silver-plated metal coin dating from the Persian Empire was discovered on one of Ashdod's beaches.
+It's the first coin of its kind ever discovered in Israel.
+Its origin is the ancient city of Salamis, and it suggests maritime and commercial trade between Cyprus and the Land of Israel during that period.